 The Financial Aid and Scholarships Office releases financial aid no sooner than 10 days before the start of instruction, as long as you meet the eligibility requirements.
-You can check on the status of your aid by visiting or CalCentral.
+You can check on the status of your aid by visiting Cal Student Central or checking CalCentral.

 Please note that the July and December bills may not show your financial aid payments for the upcoming semester, including loan disbursements, as those financial aid payments are processed after the July and December bills are generated.

 Paying Balances That Are Not Covered by Financial Aid

 If your financial aid payments do not cover all of your charges, you are responsible for paying the remaining balance.
 You can use any one of the available payment options.
 The Billing and Payment Services Office also offers a Fee Payment Plan (FPP) that allows you to pay your semester tuition and fee charges on a monthly plan.
 Information about this can be found on CalCentral.

 If your financial aid payments exceed your charges, the extra funds will be issued to you as a refund about one week after payments are posted.
 Refunds are issued as early as one week before the beginning of each term.
 The actual timing of your refund depends on when your financial aid is applied to your account.
 Check CalCentral and monitor your aid payment dates so you can estimate the date of any expected refund.
 You will get an email letting you know when your refund is available either via Electronic Funds Transfer (EFT) or as a paper check available for pickup at Cal Student Central.
 Note: UC Berkeley does not require that students open an account with any financial institution.
 Students may choose to receive credit balances, or refunds, through any banking institution of their choice or via a paper refund check.

 Electronic Funds Transfer (EFT)